 The value taken by the output variable, the so-called actual output (1) (that is, the value of the illumination on the retina in this example) is measured by the photoreceptors and transmitted to the brain in the form of spike frequencies.
 The element measuring the actual output (here the photoreceptors) is known as feedback transducer (2).
 This actual output measured (and therefore generally transformed) by the feedback transducer is compared to the reference input (4).
 This reference input may be considered an input variable of this system.
 It could be imagined to be generated by a higher level center and constitutes a measure of the desired value of the output variable.
-But, as will be shown, it need not be identical to the value of the output variable.
-(This follows already from a comparison of dimensions: in our example, the actual output variable is measured in units of illumination, the reference input in the form of a spike frequency.)
+But, as will be shown, it need not be identical to the value of the output variable is measured in units of illumination, the reference input in the form of a spike frequency.)